brndnmtthws/seed-otp/README.md

   capture the seed mnemonic.
 Only use this tool if you trust the computer you are using.
 - The BIP-0039 mnemonic includes a checksum.
 After encrypting the words, the checksum will break.
-The encrypted seed words are unlikely to be valid.
-  This may be a problem since it partially breaks the plausible deniability of storing the encrypted seed words (as the encrypted mnemonic is not actually a valid phrase).
-In later versions of this tool, it might be possible to account for this problem and generate a fully compliant encrypted phrase.
+Encrypted seed words are unlikely to be valid.
+This may be a problem since it breaks the plausible deniability of storing the encrypted seed words (as the encrypted mnemonic is not actually a valid phrase).
+The disadvantages of handling the checksum gracefully is that it's backward incompatible, and it would be much more difficult to apply the OTP by hand using pen and paper.

 ### Other Solutions